-The first step in the Lean transformation roadmap is to evaluate the real underlying problems and to identify the potential solutions.
+The Lean transformation roadmap's first step is to evaluate the real underlying problems and identify potential solutions.

 A great tool to help you with the evaluation phase is the Lean Transformation Model.
-Even if you decide not to follow the model strictly, it is a good idea to go through it.
+Even if you decide not to strictly follow the model, it is a good idea to go through it.
 It will probably trigger interesting discussions or provoke you to ask questions that you wouldn’t have asked otherwise.

 Once you have decided to go for the Lean program, you should decide whether to go “all in” or “start small”.
 This might sound funny at first, but this is a crucial decision.

-As the name suggests, starting small means changing few things at a time, measuring, improving and repeating the same cycle again and again.
+As the name suggests, starting small means changing a few things simultaneously, measuring, improving, and repeating the same cycle again and again.

 It is always the safer approach, as it will not create too much turbulence in the organization, but it’s much slower and can easily take years.
 If you have the time, this is the recommended approach.

-The “all in” approach is also called “big bang”.
-This is no coincidence, because it will create a whole universe of challenges to deal with.
+The “all-in” approach is also called the “big bang”.
+This is no coincidence because it will create a whole universe of challenges to deal with.

-It will cause major friction in the working processes of everyone in the organization and will, at least temporarily, hinder the company’s ability to deliver.
+It will cause major friction in everyone's working processes and will, at least temporarily, hinder the company’s ability to deliver.
 It is a scary thing to do, but if your competitors are years ahead, you might have no better option.

 Phase II – Initiation

-The single most important thing to do during the second phase is to get the buy in of the senior leadership.
-If the C-level folks don’t truly support the initiative, the chances of success are very low, even if they write the check.
+The single most important thing to do during the second phase is to get the senior leadership's buy-in.
+If the C-level folks don’t truly support the initiative, the chances of success are meager, even if they write the check.

 The long-term commitment to maximizing value in the name of the customer takes a lot of energy and must be on the list of strategic priorities.

-To make sure that it is, ask for a quarterly board review and define clearly what milestones should be met, for the funding to continue.
+To make sure that it is, ask for a quarterly board review and define what milestones should be met for the funding to continue.

 Chances are that you will need professional Lean / Agile consultants that have gone through this exercise many times.
 As with anything in life, mistakes are learned the hard way, so do your best to learn from somebody who has been there.